dbt-labs/dbt-init/README.md

 ## Testing out the changes
-If you're just making simple changes to the starter project, testing out the chanes is optional.
+If you're just making simple changes to the starter project, testing out the changes is optional.
 If you want to improve the script, or just get familiar with virtual environments, this is a good idea!
-1. Clone the repo and `cd` into it
+1. Clone this repo and `cd` into it
 2. Create a new virtual environment `dbt-init-dev` and activate it.
-Make sure your virtualenv uses python 3
+Make sure your virtual environment uses python 3.
 3. Run `pip install -r requirements-dev.txt`
 4. You should now have a development version of `dbt-init` installed.
 Test your changes by creating a sample project and inspecting the results (I know, we